ygorcosta/wedeploy.com/ui/src/pages/tutorials/email-web/deploy-the-project.md

 ###### Add a Git remote

-Open up your terminal and go the `tutorial-email-web` folder.
+Open up your terminal and go to the `tutorial-email-web` folder.
 Then, add a git remote by running:

 ```xml
 git remote add wedeploy http://git.wedeploy.com/<your-project-id>.git